aarora80/ccRCC_project/README.md

 **Takeaway:**
 Intermediate fusion enforces **structured, probabilistic reasoning**, trading raw predictive power for interpretability and theoretical guarantees.

-This makes it well-suited for **thesis-level and methodological analysis**.

 ---

 ## 3. Late Fusion (Weighted Prediction Aggregation)